 It is not anticipated that residential structures identified for the nonstructural project features would be located on NFS owned lands.
-However, there are 32 public buildings which may be considered for elevation, or commercial buildings/warehouses that are located on public property, and the NFS would be required to obtain the rights necessary for construction.
+However, there are 32 public buildings which may be considered for dry flood proofing, or commercial buildings/warehouses that are located on public property, and the NFS would be required to obtain the rights necessary for construction.